-Several months after your procedure, the newly grafted fat will have reached its full volume, and you can enjoy your final results.
+Six months after your procedure, the newly grafted fat will have reached its full volume and you’ll be able to enjoy your final results.

-Depending on these elements, anywhere between 20% and 90% of the transferred fat can be absorbed, though the average is usually somewhere between 25% to 40% when advanced techniques are applied.
-Experienced surgeons are aware of this loss, and plan for it during the procedure.
+Depending on these elements, anywhere between 20% and 90% of the transferred fat can be absorbed, although the average is somewhere between 25% to 50% when advanced techniques are applied.
+Experienced surgeons are of course aware of this loss, and plan for it during the procedure.

-There are a few things you can do during your recovery to make sure your fat re-absorption rate is low:
+These are a few things you can do during your recovery to make sure your fat re-absorption rate is low:

-- Wear the proper clothing
+- Wear appropriate clothing

-In addition to the compression garments your doctor gives you, you'll also need to wear loose fitting clothing during your recovery.
+In addition to the compression garments your doctor gives you, you'll need to wear loose fitting clothing during your recovery.
 Squeezing freshly transferred fat into tight clothing is one of the fastest ways to kill it.

 - Be mindful of how you sleep

-For facial fat transfers, sleep on your back, keeping your face out of the pillow.
-Breast augmentation patients should sleep on their back as well.
+For facial fat transfers you should ideally sleep on your back, keeping your face out of the pillow.
+Breast augmentation patients should sleep on their backs as well.
 Buttock augmentation patients, on the other hand, should sleep facing down to keep weight off their backside.

 - No smoking

-Your transferred fat needs to make a connection with your body's blood supply in order to take hold in its new location, and flourish.
+Your transferred fat needs to make a connection with your body's blood supply in order to take hold in its new location and flourish.
 Smoking prevents that from happening.
-Cigarettes affect the flow of oxygen and nutrients through the blood stream, effectively crippling your body's ability to heal.
+Cigarettes affect the flow of oxygen and nutrients through the bloodstream, effectively crippling your body's ability to heal.

 - Feed the fat

-Some of these other complications and risks include:
+Some of these complications and risks include:

 - Reaction to the anesthesia